ing-bank/zkflow/README.md

 | RedeemPrivate | 1951 bytes   | ~250MB      | ~23s         |
 ------------------------------------------------------------
 ```
 Note that proof verification is very cheap and constant time, regardless of witness size.
 In this case ~50 milliseconds.
 This is important, because, unlike proving, verification happens often, for instance during backchain validation and during finality.

 ### What affects performance most?
-The majority of computation time is not due to smart contract logic, but mostly due to the size of the witness and the deserialization of the transaction components inside it.
+The majority of computation time is not due to smart contract logic, but mostly due to the size of the witness and the hash algorithm used inside the ciruit.

+#### Hash function
+This is one of the most expensive operations in our circuit, because almost all witness components need to be hashed.
+It constitutes up to ~70% of proving time.

+Originally, Corda uses SHA-256d (hash twice) for leaves of the transaction Merkle tree.
+The double hashing was added because SHA-256 is not resistant to length extension attacks.
+We chose not to use SHA-256 for two reasons: 1) it does not perform well in a ZKP context, and 2) the double hashing is to be avoided for such an expensive operation.
+We considered Pedersen Hash (PH) and other more ZKP-friendly algorithms, but did not feel we could use them for the leaves of the Merkle tree for various reasons.
+See a [full analysis of the risks of using PH for leaves](./docs/Pedersen_Hash_Security_Analysis_for_ZKFlow.pdf) elsewhere in this repo.
+Other more modern ZKP-friendly algorithms were considered, but not mature enough at the time.
+For these reasons we chose Blake2s256.
+It is mature, and it is resistant to length extension attacks, removing the need for double hashing witness components inside the circuit.
+Future work should definitely be focused on replacing this with a more ZKP-friendly algorithm.
+This could reduce the number of constraints in the circuit enormously, and therefore proving time.

+#### Deserialization
+After hashing, deserialization of Corda transaction components is second most expensive operation.
+It constitutes up to 30% of proving time.

+Our benchmarks showed a trade-off between hashing and deserialization.
+The hashing gadgets require input to be in bits.
+To provide the input in bits, we had two options:
+- Serialize witness components in bytes and then convert to bits inside the circuit for hashing.
+Deserialization of bytes is a lot faster than deserialization of bits, but the hashing becomes much more expensive because first converting bytes to bits turned out to be very expensive.
+- Serialize witness components in bits.
+Provide as-is to hash gadget.
+Deserialize directly from bits without additional loops.
+This combination was much faster, even though the witness size is 8 times larger.

+Even so, deserialization is still one of the more expensive operations.

+#### Witness size
 The witness contains all transaction components that are private, or that are required to do the verification.
-Unfortunately, even if your state class is tiny, and you do only an issuance (i.e. only one state in the transaction), the witness
+Unfortunately, even if your private state class is tiny, and you do only an issuance (i.e. only one state in the transaction), the witness
-is still fairly big.
+will still be fairly big.
 This is because for a transaction to be considered valid in Corda, there are more rules than only the smart contract rules that need to be verified.
 Some of those platform rules require additional transaction components in addition to your state classes.
 One example is the notary transaction component.
 This will always be in the witness and its size alone is ~500 bytes, which is significant.
 This is because a notary is hardcoded to be a `Party` in Corda, and this contains a `CordaX500Name`.
-To reliably make that class fixed length without creating runtime isssues, ZKFlow sets `CordaX500Name`'s fixed field sizes to those specified in that class.
+To reliably make that class fixed length without creating runtime issues, ZKFlow sets `CordaX500Name`'s fixed field sizes to those specified in that class.
+Future work could be aimed at further reducing the scope of what the circuit proves, to possibly only the valid transition of some contents of the state classes instead of large parts of the entire transaction.
+This would remove the need for many of those components to be present, resulting in a big speedup.

 # Getting Started